dwa012/rails_guide/README.md

-#Rails guide for CSCI 4990 Summer 2015
+#Rails guide for CSCI 4990

 Welcome to the Ruby on Rails an Application Approach.